 Users engage with photos and videos by liking them, commenting on them, and bookmarking their favorite posts.
 They can also comment on it or share it with other users through its sharing features.

 You can also post multiple photos at once as a slideshow.
 Brands have another opportunity for engagement here; they can capitalize on these slideshows through Q-n-A type photos.
 Here the first image shows a question and users can slide to the next image to view the answer.
 Multiple photos in the slideshow allow getting more likes on Instagram.

 The most important and underrated feature of Instagram is its Hashtags.
 Unlike Facebook and Twitter, hashtags on Instagram aren’t just temporary conversation markers.

-Users can actually follow popular “hashtags”, just like they follow people.
+Users can follow popular “hashtags”, just like they follow people.
 You may have seen so many posts with very little readable text but they have 10-12 tags (and more).

 This is because if your post performs well on a particular hashtag, Instagram will pick it up and share it with people following the tag as highlights of the tag.
 So brands dump so many tags in hopes of getting featured in at least one of them.

 In some ways, Instagram hashtags are like keywords – you include them in hopes of getting picked up by Instagram’s search engine.
 If your post gets highlighted, you are ranking for the keyword.

 This, in no means, is an endorsement of “hashtag stuffing” – as is common with many Instagram accounts.
 This is just to tell you how powerful Instagram hashtags are for your brand.
 The actual number of tags may not be arbitrary and may require different research altogether.

 Many Instagram accounts have used their profile page creatively.
 They upload photos in a grid format.
-The grid format can be achieved when a photo is uploaded in multiple parts and in a certain sequence.
+The grid format can be achieved when a photo is uploaded in multiple parts and a certain sequence.
 The result is a grouping of photos on the profile page in the form of a grid – something like this.